GAUNTLETSCORE

 What's your error rate?

-Our pre-registered validation study examined 13,579 claims across 360 evaluations of 20 public companies.
-The system detected 27 tool-verified factual errors — cases where an authoritative database directly contradicted a claim.
-What the system catches well: structurally verifiable claims — citations, arithmetic, regulatory references, executive names and titles.
-Tool-augmented verification produced a +37.1 point improvement over reasoning-only analysis.
+Our pre-registered validation study of 20 public companies caught 26 tool-verified factual errors in Phase 1: cases where an authoritative database directly contradicted a claim.
+The count was 27 until we ran the system on our own paper and it caught one of our own examples as a false positive.
+We corrected our number downward and documented the discovery.
+What the system catches well: structurally verifiable claims, citations, arithmetic, regulatory references, executive names and titles.
 What the system does not catch: errors requiring deep domain expertise unavailable in any public database, claims that are technically accurate but selectively framed, and arguments that are logically structured but strategically misleading.
 We return INCONCLUSIVE rather than forcing a verdict when evidence is insufficient.